schoeberl/chisel-book/README.md

-# chisel-book
+# Digital Design with Chisel

-Hardware design with Chisel
+An introduction into hardware design with Chisel.

+A very much work in progress.